Sorting out healthcare is a priority for most expats who move to Spain, but eyecare is one of the most commonly overlooked aspects of it.

 When you get a free eye test at an optician’s in Spain the prescription is free, too.
 Some optical stores won’t allow you to take the prescription away with you just in case you attempt to use it to buy glasses or contact lenses from a competitor (or online).

 If you don’t need a new prescription, Spanish opticians will accept your current prescription from your home country.
-And if you don’t have it with you, they can use a special tool that enables them to read your measurements from your current glasses.
+If you don’t have it with you, they can use a special tool that enables them to read your measurements from your current glasses.
 A prescription from a doctor isn’t required to buy contact lenses and glasses — you can buy them without one.

 Buying glasses and contact lenses in Spain

-Expect to wait for between two days and two weeks for your glasses to be ready – some stores are quicker than others.
+Expect to wait for between two days and two weeks for your glasses to be ready; some stores are quicker than others.
 The staff will be able to give you an estimate of how long it should take.

 The average price is around €80 for a six-month supply of daily contact lenses from a Spanish optician.